 - We will check students' engagement with remote education very regularly.
-We will do this by tracking student attendance at live lessons, and contacting you by telephone if students have not joined lessons. - We will check Class Charts very regularly, and contact you by telephone if students are not submitting work required of them. - Pastoral staff will join some live lessons to check student engagement. - If engagement is a concern, students will be contacted directly by Assistant Year Achievement Coordinators, Year Achievement Coordinators (in Year 7 to 11) and by Heads of Year (in the Sixth Form) to discuss the issues, and agree next steps.
+We will do this by tracking student attendance at live lessons each day, and contacting you by telephone if students have not joined lessons. - We will check Class Charts very regularly, and contact you by telephone if students are not submitting work required of them. - Pastoral staff and Faculty/Subject Leaders will join some live lessons to check student engagement. - If engagement is a concern, students will be contacted directly by Assistant Year Achievement Coordinators, Year Achievement Coordinators (in Year 7 to 11) and by Heads of Year (in the Sixth Form) to discuss the issues, and agree next steps. - In cases where there is ongoing non-engagement, we will make COVID-19 secure home visits to provide further support and develop a plan with individual families to support re-engagement with remote education.